-It’s no question that immediate family members of both parties should be on top of your guest list.
+The immediate family members of both parties usually go at the top of the wedding guest list.
 However, inviting distant relatives might need some evaluation.
-You should agree on some rules when it comes to extending invitations to other members of the family.
+You should agree on some rules when it comes to extending invitations to relatives who are not that close to you.

 Take time to ask yourself these questions:

 Inviting all your friends may not be practical.
 Know your priority and invite only those who matter to you.
 Acquaintances may not necessarily be on your wedding guest list.
 It helps to somehow categorize your friends.

 Try to categorize your friends in this order: